smbutterfield/ibmt17-18/_23-pc-set-manipulation/b1-ex-mod12inversion.md

  5 | 7
  6 | 6

-Another method for teaching inversion uses the visual aid of a clock to show inversion.
+Because mod12 creates a continuously repeating series of 12 integers, you may use the visual aid of a clock to help you find inversions.
 First, draw a clock (with 0 in the place of 12).
-Then draw a line between opposite sides of the clock; this line will represent your inversion center, so to invert around 0, your line should connect 0 and 6.
-Use this line as a mirror to find your inversion pairs by looking at what is directly across the line, and you will see that you create the same set of inversion pairs above.
-If you were to move your line to connect a different set of opposites, say 2 and 8, what would this represent?
+Then draw a line between 0 and 6; this line will represents the center around which you will invert your pitches.
+To find your inversion pairs, connect the integers by a line that is perpendicular to the center line (i.e. integers that are directly across the line), and you will see that you create the same set of inversion pairs above.
+If you were to move your center line to connect a different set of opposites, say 2 and 8, what would this represent?

-## Solving inversions mathematically
+## Finding inversions mathematically

 As with transposition, we have shorthand to represent inversion.
 To show the inversions around zero used to create the chart above we would write:

 T<sub>0</sub>I (0,1,2,3,4,5,6) = (0,e,t,9,8,7,6)

-If you then put the result in normal form you would get (6,7,8,9,t,e,0).
+As you can see, each pitch class in the result is just the inversion of the corresponding pitch class in the original pc set.
+If you were to put the result in normal form you would get (6,7,8,9,t,e,0).

 What if you wanted to invert *and* transpose a pc set?
 Try inverting and transposing the following pc set, but do it two different ways to see if you get the same results:
 - Transpose first, then invert